peteroupc/encoding/api/com.upokecenter.text.Encodings.md

  from a given encoding to a text string.
 * `static String DecodeToString(ICharacterEncoding encoding,
               IByteReader input)`<br>
+ Reads bytes from a data source and converts the bytes from a given encoding to a text string.
 * `static String DecodeToString(ICharacterEncoding enc,
               InputStream input)`<br>
  Not documented yet.